-In accordance with the principles of the Group's Remuneration Policy, the remuneration package of the Chief Executive Officer and General Manager included the following elements in the year of reference (2021):
+In accordance with the principles of the Group's Remuneration Policy, the remuneration package of the Chief Executive Officer and General Manager included the following elements in the year of reference (2022):

-- gross annual remuneration, in the capacity of executive, of 585,769.57 euros, and gross annual compensation, in the capacity of Chief Executive Officer, of 50,000.00 euros; - a short-term variable component of remuneration with payment of a bonus associated with annual objectives, with a maximum level of 433,333.00 euros, gross; - a long-term variable component in view of which, upon the achievement of the assigned objectives, a total maximum amount of 175% of the current fixed remuneration may be paid in the event of over-performance; - other benefits and severance provisions: in line with what is defined by the guidelines and the limits imposed by the Group's Policy.
+- > gross annual remuneration, in the capacity of executive, of 638,461.55 euros, and gross annual compensation, in the capacity of Chief Executive Officer, of 50,000 euros; - > a short-term variable component of remuneration with payment of a bonus associated with annual objectives, with a maximum level of 433,333.00 euros, gross; - > a long-term variable component in view of which, upon the achievement of the assigned objectives, a total target amount of 100% of the current fixed remuneration may be paid in the event of over-performance; - > other benefits and severance provisions: in line with what is defined by the guidelines and the limits imposed by the Group's Policy.

-With particular regard to the variable components of remuneration (as shown in the image), the Chief Executive Officer/General Manager became entitled to the following in the year of reference (2021):
+With particular regard to the variable components of remuneration (as shown in the image), the Chief Executive Officer/General Manager became entitled to the following in the year of reference (2022):

-- a short-term variable component: on the basis of the results achieved, the amount of the annual part of the variable component is believed to be 429,081.64 euros, gross, an amount that was determined in view of the degree of achievement of the objectives set by the Board of Directors in the individual module, the level of achievement of which is described in the foregoing section; on this point, it should also be noted that the Chief Executive Officer/General Manager, like other Managers with Strategic Responsibilities, has proposed to the Board of Directors (which agreed) that a 20% reduction be applied to the annual bonus (which will therefore be paid in the amount of 343,265.31 euros, gross), and that the remaining sum be put towards increasing the Bank's investments in the training of its personnel; - a long-term variable component: upon the conclusion of the performance period of the 2019 LTI plan, and on the basis of the degree of achievement of the objectives concerned, considering a total amount of 1,050,000.00 euros corresponding to 51,860 shares (at the assignment date) it was resolved to assign 47,859 shares equal to 968,992.00 euros (at the assignment price).
-The 47,859 shares assigned are subject to the retention periods indicated in the plan.
-In the case of the 2020-2022 LTI plan (for which the maximum assignable number of shares is 35,337) and 2021-2023 LTI plan (for which the maximum assignable number of shares is 41,240), as provided for in the plan regulation, the related shares will accrue at the end of the three-year period of reference of the respective plans.
+a short-term variable component: on the basis of the results achieved, the amount of the annual portion of the variable component is believed to be 410,870.36 euros, gross, an amount that was determined in view of the degree of achievement of the objectives set by the Board of Directors in the individual module, the level of achievement of which is described in the foregoing section;

+a long-term variable component: upon the conclusion of the performance period of the 2020 LTI plan, and on the basis of the degree of achievement of the objectives concerned, it was resolved to assign 33,459 shares, equal to 994,194.03 euros (at the assignment price), considering a maximum amount of 1,050,000.00 euros equal to 35,337 shares (at the date of assignment).
+Of the 33,459 shares, 50% will be awarded in April 2023, and the remaining 50% can be potentially assigned at the end of two additional years of deferral (in 2025), subject to the terms and conditions laid down in the plan regulations and the retention period set out in the plan.
+In the case of the 2021-2023 LTI plan (for which assignable shares amount to 23,566 upon achievement of the target) and the 2022-2024 LTI plan (for which assignable shares amount to 19,446 upon achievement of the target), as provided for in the plan regulation, the related shares will accrue at the end of the three-year period of reference of the respective plans.

-The remuneration also includes 151,996.67 euros of other remuneration and benefits provided for the managers of the Banking Group.
+The remuneration also includes 136,632.40 euros of other remuneration and benefits provided for the managers of the Banking Group.